VBayesLab/VBLabDocs/Built-in-Datasets.md

 ### Attribute Information
 {: .no_toc }

 Given is the attribute name, attribute type, the measurement unit and a brief description.
+The dataset has $4177$ rows and $9$ columns.

 |Name | Data Type | Measurement Unit | Description|
 |:----|:-------|:-------|:-------|